reduxsaga/redux_saga/doc/advanced/TaskCancellation.md

 ## Testing generators with fork effect

 When `Fork` is called it starts the task in the background and also returns task object like we have learned previously.
-When testing this we can use utility class `CreateMockTask` if needed.
+When testing we can use utility class `CreateMockTask` if we need.
 Here is test for `mainSaga` generator which is on top of this page.

 ```dart
 test('main Saga test', () {